 Provider Category Provider Type Title

 Agency OCFS licensed/certified setting including agency boarding home, a group home, a group residence, or an institution

-Agency OMH-certified Community Residence: (community-based or state operated) including Crisis Residence
+Agency OMH-certified Community Residence: (community-based or state operated) including Crisis Residence OPWDD certified residential setting Foster boarding home Foster boarding home

-Agency OPWDD certified residential setting
+Agency

-Agency Foster boarding home
+Agency

 Agency Provider Agency

-Service Type: Statutory Service

-Service Name: Respite

-Prov vider Category:

-Age ency

-Prov rider Type:

-OCI FS licensed/certified setting including agency boarding home, a group home, a group residence, or an

-FS licensed/certified setting including agency boarding home, a group home, a group residence, or an atution
+OCFS licensed/certified setting including agency boarding home, a group home, a group residence, or an institution

-insti

-insti Prov tution

-insti Prov tution vider Qualifications

-insti Prov tution vider Qualifications

-insti Prov tution vider Qualifications

-insti Prov tution vider Qualifications

-- Practitioners must operate in agencies which have been designated through the NYS Children's Provider Designation Review Team. - Provider agencies and practitioners adhere to all Medicaid requirements. - Provider agencies adhere to cultural competency guidelines - Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served. - The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery and annually thereafter.
+• Practitioners must operate in agencies which have been designated through the NYS Children's Provider Designation Review Team.

+• Provider agencies and practitioners adhere to all Medicaid requirements.

+• Provider agencies must be knowledgeable and have experience in trauma-informed care and working with individuals from the cultural groups of those being served.

+• The provider agency ensures that staff receive Mandated Reporting training which is provided throughout New York State and Personal Safety in the Community training prior to service delivery and annually thereafter.
 OCFS Mandated reporter training is required without substitution from other mandated training.
-An Annual Certificate of completion should be kept on file by the HCBS providers and HHs, IE CYES for all staff. - The provider agency ensures that practitioners maintain the licensure necessary to provide services under their scope of practice under State law if applicable. - The provider agency ensures that any insurance required by the designating state agency is obtained and maintained. - The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.
+An Annual Certificate of completion should be kept on file by the HCBS providers and HHs, IE CYES for all staff.

+• The provider agency ensures that practitioners maintain the licensure necessary to provide services under their scope of practice under State law if applicable.

+• The provider agency ensures that any insurance required by the designating state agency is obtained and maintained.

+• The provider agency ensures that any safety precautions needed to protect the child population served are taken as necessary and required by the designating State agency.